-iPhone viruses are rare.
-(For more explanation of that, see Do iPhones get viruses?)
-In fact, we should probably point out first of all that it's unlikely that your iPhone (or iPad, for that matter) really has a virus - it's more likely that you're seeing a misbehaving advert in an app you use regularly, triggering behaviour that is intended to convince you that iOS is infected and you need to download an app to fix it, or redirecting you to a dodgy web page or a dodgy app on the App Store.
+Do iPhones get viruses?
+Yes they do - but it's very rare.
+Rather than an a virus, it's more likely that you're seeing a misbehaving advert in an app you use regularly, triggering behaviour that is intended to convince you that iOS is infected and you need to download an app to fix it, or redirecting you to a dodgy web page or a dodgy app on the App Store.

-However, malware of one kind or another does exist for iOS, even though it remains extremely rare, and if you're sure your iDevice has a virus, worm or other form of malware, read on to find out how to remove it, as well as how to avoid iPhone malware in the first place.
+However, if you're convinced that your iPhone or iPad has a virus, worm or other form of malware, read on to find out how to remove it, as well as how to avoid these problems in the first place.
 For more general advice, read our iPhone security tips.

 How to find out if your iPhone has got a virus